bbc/morty-docs/README.md

 Morty Docs is a library to enable documentation to be generated as a static website, to allow users to consume the content in an easily accessible format.
-It takes an array of markdown and/or asciidoc files and creates a static website.
+It takes an array of markdown files and creates a static website.

 Morty is specifically aimed at requiring little to no change in the markdown files.